-Staff has identified several ways to address the issues and comply with current zoning requirements with no changes to regulations:
+Staff has identified and discussed options with Kiwanis representatives regarding ways to address the issues and comply with current zoning requirements with no changes to regulations:

 - 1. Kiwanis can move the trailer 12 feet away from the side property line, remove the gravel on the east side of the property and on the Overflow property, and apply for a Minor Site Development Plan that complies with the Zoning Ordinance (this will involve a concrete or asphalt parking area to access the trailer). - 2.
-For the north gravel parking lot, the property owner (not Kiwanis) can remove the gravel and apply for a Minor Site Development Plan that complies with the Zoning Ordinance for new paving or remove and keep as greenspace. - 3.
+For the north gravel parking lot, the property owner (not Kiwanis) can remove the gravel and apply for a Minor Site Development Plan that complies with the Zoning Ordinance for new paving or remove it and keep as green space. - 3.
 Kiwanis can find another location for the paper collection trailer where it can be accessed from a paved maneuvering area.
-This will still involve the cleanup of the gravel that was dumped on the site without a site plan. - Members of Kiwanis talked to Resource Recovery staff about relocating the trailer to City property along E 2nd Street, but it there was no decision or agreement to locate it on City property. - b.
+If the trailer moves, the sites will still require cleanup of the gravel that was dumped on the site to comply with zoning standards.
+Alternative locations could include:

+- a.
+Members of Kiwanis talked to Resource Recovery staff about relocating the trailer to City property along E. 2nd Street, but there was no decision or agreement to locate it on City property due to lack of space on a paved area and other operation questions. - b.
 Relocate the trailer to the Overflow property.
-Kiwanis discussed with Overflow the possibility of moving their trailer wholly onto that property (919), but talks broke down and no formal plan was agreed upon.
-However, Overflow did send a letter of support in February for Kiwanis.
-There are options for locating the trailer at Overflow with minor changes to the site and the clean up of the gravel, if Overflow want to allow the trailer on site. - c.
+There are options for locating the trailer at Overflow with minor changes to the property and the cleanup of the gravel, if Overflow wants to allow the trailer on site.
+Overflow indicated to staff last week that they are still open to Kiwanis using their site but have not finalized any agreement for doing so. - c.
 Relocate the trailer to another non-City property that complies with the regulations.